New MRI scan could spot bone lesions without radiation

 Summary

-This study tests an improved whole-body MRI that uses special sequences to detect bone damage in people with multiple myeloma.
-Researchers want to see if this single, radiation-free scan can replace multiple tests.
-About 45 adults with newly diagnosed or returning myeloma will take part.
+This study tests an improved whole-body MRI that uses special 'pseudo-CT' sequences to detect bone lesions in people with multiple myeloma.
+The goal is to see if this single, radiation-free scan can accurately find bone damage.
+About 45 patients with newly diagnosed or recurrent myeloma will be scanned, and the results will be compared to standard imaging methods.

 Disclaimer